FahadulShadhin/js-todo/README.md

-# To-do app with multiple user using JavaScript web storage
+# To-do app with multiple users using JavaScript web storage